The Teams AI Library, M365 Agents SDK & Toolkit and how to run Doom in Teams

 The Teams AI Library

 The Teams AI Library v2 (not v1, which was the one used in the Teams agent template in the toolkit, see above) is a simpler, more developer-friendly framework that can be used to create AI Agents in Teams.
-It says that it has an “improved developer experience in mind”, and a “streamlined developer experience”.
-Let’s find out if this is indeed the case…
+It says that it has an “improved, streamlined developer experience in mind”.
+Let’s find out if that is indeed the case…

 It comes with a CLI (not to be confused with the older Teams Toolkit CLI), and we can use this CLI to scaffold a C# agent project: